 - 1. Identify and reduce redundancies and conflicts through brief and more frequent communication - 2.
-Establish lines of effective communications through live digital medium - 3.
+Continue use of live video conferencing to communicate effectively with the workforce . - 3.
 Set organizational direction through clear, direct communication that is specific and appropriate throughout the workforce - 4.
-Communicate the right issue to the right person - 5.
+Communicate the right information to the right people to keep them informed and make decisions - 5.
 Solicit input from employees / volunteers in process to improve internal communication - 6.
-Continue annual organizational planning retreats Board of Directors, District-wide and Volunteer Association
+Continue annual organizational planning retreats Board of Directors, District-wide and Volunteer Association - 7.
+Utilize technology to engage in collaboration across organizational departments